Charles-Donne/Awesome-Research-Prompts/Speed-Reading-Summary.md

    - Clearly explain the motivation behind the research.
 What problem or gap in the field does the paper aim to address?
 Why is this problem important?
 What is the challenge?

 2. **Innovation**:
    - Identify and describe the key innovations or novel contributions of the paper.
 What new methods, techniques, or approaches does the paper propose?
 How do they differ from existing solutions?
 What can be benefited from it?
-Why it can work？
+Why it can work and solve problem？

 3. **Main Content**: **( CRITICAL FOCUS )**
-   Summarize the main content with **PRIMARY EMPHASIS** & **Detailed Explanation** on:
+   Provide a detailed explanation of the article content, with elaborating on the following five aspects:

    1. **Design Architecture & Methods**:
       - Proposed Methodology or Framework
-      - Full Process Chain and Workflow
+      - Full Process Chain and Whole Workflow Details
+      - Illustration and Working Details of Each Method
-      - Model Architecture and System Design
+      - Whole System Architecture and Composition
-      - Rationale behind Architectural Choices
-      - Method Details and Reasoning Process
    2. **Key Algorithms & Mathematical Derivations**:
-      - Algorithms with Explanations
+      - Every Algorithms with Explanations
       - Key Mathematical Formulations and Derivations
       - Underlying Principles and Logical Analysis
+      - Theoretical Analysis or Proofs behind Each Method
-      - Loss Functions and Optimization Techniques
+      - Function Designs and Optimization Techniques
-      - Theoretical analysis or proofs (if applicable)
    3. **Models & Training & Dataset**:
-      - Model Architectures and Components
+      - Detailed Model Architectures and Components
       - Training Strategies and Procedures
       - Data Generation and Dataset composition
-      - Augmentation Strategies
+      - Augmentation Strategies and Optimization Methods
    4. **Experimental Setup & Results**:
       - Datasets (size, characteristics, preprocessing)
       - Evaluation metrics and rationale